agamjot691/Music-Player-App/README.md

 - play next song and previous song
 - seek song bar to any duration
 - scroll the audio and manage the volume
+- Like and dislike songs
+- Add songs to your playlists and remove them